-Read the first four.
-They are your core guides, the ones i think will give you the most value, most quickly.
-There’s probably 2 hours reading there.
+Read one from the first four.
+They are your core guides, the ones that’ll give you most value, most quickly.
 Maybe its for bedtime or maybe on the train to work.
 Either way, save this page or keep it open on your browser so its easy to pick up where you left off.

-Then pick one guide from the rest.
+Then read another or pick one guide from the rest.
 You don’t need to read them all.
 See what interests you.
 Take an agile approach, read something, try out the idea, see if you want to explore further.

 The Top 4 Guide Texts